prometheus-operator/runbooks/content/runbooks/etcd/etcdInsufficientMembers.md

 ## Diagnosis

-This can kubectlcur multiple control plane nodes are powered off or are unable to connect each other via the network.
-Check that all control plane nodes are powered and that network connections between each machine are functional.
+This can occur when multiple control plane nodes are powered off or are unable to connect to each other via the network.
+Check that all control plane nodes are powered on and that network connections between each machine are functional.

 Check any other critical, warning or info alerts firing that can assist with the diagnosis.